dhhepting/dhhepting.github.io/_assignments/CS-280/blog-entry-9m.md

     l0: Makes no reference to issues raised through readings and/or class activities
   - crit: Personal Response to Key Theme-Related Concepts
     wt: 3
-    l3: Extensive evidence of a personal response to the issues raised in the readings/activities, and Demonstrates your growth
+    l3: Extensive evidence of a personal response to the issues raised in the readings/activities, and demonstrates your growth
     l2: Some evidence of a personal response to the issues/concepts raised in the readings/activities
     l1: Little evidence of a personal response to the issues/concepts raised in the readings/activities
     l0: No personal response is made to the issues/concepts raised in the readings/activities